-Most sexually transmitted diseases do not show symptoms.
-It is possible to be infected and not know it.
-If you have one STD, you may have multiple STDs.
-We are the only online STD testing service that offers an all-inclusive 10 Test Panel that tests for all common STDs, including HIV 1 & 2, herpes 1 & 2, hepatitis A, hepatitis B & hepatitis C, chlamydia, gonorrhea and syphilis.
-Complete coverage gives you peace of mind.
-Get the 10 Test Panel package today and know for sure you are STD-free.
+Most sexually transmitted diseases do not show symptoms, making it possible to be infected with an STD and not know it.
+Did you know that if you have one STD, you may have multiple STDs?
+We are the only online STD testing service that offers an inclusive 10 Test STD Panel that tests for all the most common bacterial and viral STDs—including HIV type 1 & type 2 antibody/antigen (4th gen), herpes type 1 & type 2, hepatitis A, hepatitis B & hepatitis C, chlamydia, gonorrhea and syphilis.
+Comprehensive testing gives you peace of mind.
+Get our full 10 Test Panel package today and learn your STD status!

-Our HIV RNA Early Detection test is the only FDA-approved test that detects the virus directly by screening for RNA genetic material in your bloodstream to deliver conclusive results 9 to 11 days after exposure.
+Our HIV RNA Early Detection test is the only FDA-approved test that detects the virus directly by screening for its RNA genetic material in your bloodstream, as such this HIV test is able to deliver conclusive results as soon as 9 to 11 days after potential HIV exposure.

 Our labs conduct chlamydia test using a urine sample.
 When you arrive at the testing center you will only need to provide a urine sample.
 There is no swabbing or undressing necessary.

 Please abstain from urinating for at least an hour prior to taking your chlamydia test.
 Otherwise, no other preparation is required.

 If you are concerned about a possible chlamydia infection, the ideal time to get tested is a minimum of 1-5 days after exposure.
 In other words, wait at least 24 hours after possible exposure before you take the test.
 Individuals who have been treated for chlamydia should test again 21 to 28 days after treatment to ensure that the bacterium has cleared.

 If your results are negative, then no signs of chlamydia are present in your system.
 A positive result means chlamydia was found.
 It is possible to test too early after being exposed to chlamydia infection.
 Our doctors recommend waiting 1-5 days for reliable results.